fbpx

 If you prefer to order and pay for taxis in Madrid via an app, download FreeNow (this is the largest taxi app in Spain), or TXMAD which is the city’s official taxi app.

 You can usually pay for your taxi ride with cash or a card.
-Keep in mind that taxi drivers in Madrid are only legally required to give change for €20 bills and smaller, so try and avoid €50 notes!
+Remember that Madrid taxi drivers are only legally required to give change for €20 bills and smaller, so try and avoid €50 notes!

 Get Our FREE Madrid Travel Planner